DevExpGbb/demos/README.md

 ## How to Use This Repository

-Each demo link will include:
+Each sample link will include:
-- A brief description of what is demonstrated
+- A brief description of what is sample
 - Prerequisites and requirements
-- Link to the public demo repository
+- Link to the public sample repository
 - Key takeaways and learning objectives

 ## Contributing

-If you have a demo repository you'd like to add to this collection:
+If you have a sample repository you'd like to add to this collection:
-1. Ensure the demo repository is public
+1. Ensure the sample repository is public
-2. Add clear documentation in the demo repository
+2. Add clear documentation in the sample repository
-3. Submit a pull request with the demo link and description
+3. Submit a pull request with the sample link and description

 ## Contact